 Often times Multiple Sclerosis will be associated with other chronic functional disorders like fibromyalgia, chronic fatigue syndrome (CFS), depression, anxiety and hormonal imbalances.

-One of the underlying causes of Multiple Sclerosis is excessive nerve stimulation, which leads to loss of the myelin sheath surrounding the nerves.
+One of the underlying causes of Multiple Sclerosis is nerve inflammation, which leads to loss of the myelin sheath surrounding the nerves.
 This myelin sheath protects and nourishes the nerves.
 If the myelin sheath is damaged the nerves will be damaged as well.

 There are many neuroexcitoxic agents in our food supply and these must be strictly avoided by patients that have MS. Many patients with MS are over consuming carbohydrates, especially in the form of high fructose corn syrup (HFCS).
 They may also be consuming fried foods, polyunsaturated vegetable oils, and food additives like nitrates, nitrites, MSG, and artificial sweeteners.
 These substances are highly toxic, and cause inflammation to the nerves.